matthewsillence/article_alerts/README.md

 <p>This script is for use with Python 3.
 It can be run with a Python command line.
 There are several steps involved in extracting the relevant articles from a batch of Outlook e-mail messages (.msg format).
 These are outlined below.</p>

 <h1>Step 1: Saving Outlook messages as a text file</h1>
 <p>From within the Microsoft Outlook desktop client, you can select messages from your inbox (or specific folder), and using 'save as' select '.txt' to save to a specific location on your device.
 Call the file 'Emails_Summary.txt'.
+Don't forget to save as 'UTF-8'.
 For further details, see the following web page: https://support.office.com/en-us/article/save-a-message-as-a-file-4821bcd4-7687-4d6d-a486-b89a291a56e2</p>

 <h1>Step 2: Creating your target file</h1>
 <p>Now that you have the source file, create a new (empty) text file in the same directory called 'Emails_Relevant.txt'.</p>